adi170-alt/pwnagotchi-display-password-banthex-plugin/README.md

-# Pwnagotchi display-password.py Plugin
+# Pwnagotchi display-password.py Plugin for banthex.de

-### Now available in the [evilsocket/pwnagotchi-plugins-contrib](https://github.com/evilsocket/pwnagotchi-plugins-contrib) repo, woohoo!

 Displays the most recent cracked password on the Pwnagotchi display.